j-berg-au/BOUNDLESS/content/Character Creation/Vanguards/Vanguard Talents.md

 - Your Squire counts as having a 0 in every Skill and cannot spend **Stress**, should they take any Stress they are rendered unconscious for the rest of the scene.
 - Should the Squire take a **Strain**, they are injured into they can heal during Downtime.
 - Should the Squire take a **Scar**, they immediately die and you can find a new Squire during your next Downtime.
+- The Squire does not participate in combat, and will find either find somewhere safe to wait for it to be over or will otherwise do their best to ensure their safety.
 - The Squire does not count as being a PC.
 ##### Unbreakable
 You are able to continue adventuring with up to **4 Scars**, instead of 3.
 Your fourth **Scar** has a healing clock with 12 segments.